 He had never undertaken anything like this before, so I asked him what this experience had taught him about communication.
 His top 3 lessons were:

 Word of mouth is a powerful communication tool.

 Initially he told a few people about his plans, including close friends and family and a contact at Maidenhead United.
 People were interested in what he was going to do and were able to introduce him to others who were also keen to know more.
 This network of connections grew and spread the details more quickly than he would have been able to do on his own.

 Online channels work well for groups with common interest.

 Although he had never used Twitter before taking on this challenge, he was already an active member of online football discussion boards.
-He has been surprised by how many people he has never met, but who have a connection to him and his story through Maidenhead United or football more generally, have taken the time to respond, retweet and even sponsor him.
+He was surprised by how many people he had never met, but who had a connection to him and his story through Maidenhead United or football more generally, took the time to respond, retweet and even sponsor him.

 A good story captures people’s interest.

-The consistent thread throughout all the communication that he and others have done is that he is walking a long way to raise money for a great cause.
-The football connection and the fact that he has a personal reason to support Macmillan are details that add extra layers of human interest.
-Being interviewed by a journalist from the local newspaper, the Maidenhead Advertiser, was another new – and somewhat disconcerting – experience, but it led to a pitch-perfect telling of the story that has reached out to a yet wider audience.
+The consistent thread throughout all the communication that he and others did was that he was walking a long way to raise money for a great cause.
+The football connection and the fact that he had a personal reason to support Macmillan were details that added extra layers of human interest.
+Being interviewed by a journalist from the local newspaper, the Maidenhead Advertiser, was another new – and somewhat disconcerting – experience.
+But it led to a pitch-perfect telling of the story that reached an even wider audience.